department-of-veterans-affairs/va.gov-team/products/identity/Sign-In Service/Testing/Phase 2 testing postmortem.md

 ## Supplement: Average Login Times for SSOe and Sign-in Service:

 **Login time is negatively impacted by the fact that we have to make two round-trips to ID.me and Login.gov to determine user LOA.
-Once these partners implement single round-trip we anticipate a reduction in sign-on time of 1-2 seconds.**
+Once these partners implement single round-trip we anticipate a reduction in sign-on time of 1-2 seconds.**  On average, we saw a 20% reduction in sign-in time with the Sign-in Service over the existing SSOe solution.